leoTiez/chromosomal-data-comparison/README.md

 - `--save_plot`: Optional.
 Flag is set when the plots are to be saved
 - `--save_prefix`: Optional.
 Set a prefix for the saved plots as an identifier.
 Not used if `--save_plot` is not set
 - `--num_lags`: Optional.
 Maximal number of values that the signal is shifted for the MSE.
 Default is 100.
+- `--norm`: Optional.
+The normalisation method that is used.
+If none is passed, no normalisation is applied.
+Otherwise set it to `center` for zero mean and std of one, or `remap` for rescaling values between 0 and 1
+- `--num_bins`: the number of bins that are used for the KS-test.
+If none is passed, the `doane` binning method is applied (see numpy documentation).
+Otherwise you can pass any positive integer value.

 All paths must be relative to your current directory.